-5. Procedures for handling disclosures of Teachers / Employee offenders
+5. Procedures for handling disclosures regarding Teachers / Employees

 When a student discloses anything regarding inappropriate behaviour of school personnel, the School must respond no differently than if the alleged offender is a parent, relative or other.
 Staff members have daily access to students and the emotional and physical safety of a student is determined by the access of the offender to the student; thus, disclosure of teacher offences must be handled immediately and with seriousness.